 Who would you pick as Solskjaer’s replacement?

-The pressure is really starting to mount on Ole Gunnar Solskjaer, especially after Liverpool’s demolition of them at Old Trafford.
-Manchester United are going to need a new manager.
+The pressure is really starting to mount on Ole Gunnar Solskjaer, especially after Liverpool and Manchester City’s recent demolition of them at Old Trafford.
+After the battering they took at Watford on Saturday, Manchester United are going to need a new manager.

 Potential Ole Gunnar Solskjaer replacements.